3imed-jaberi/koa-better-response-handler/README.md

 ### `OPTIONS`

-By default `koa-better-response-handler` use [koa-is-json] to validate the passed data but you can use your custom json checker function by pass and object like this:
+By default `koa-better-response-handler` use [koa-is-json] to validate the passed data but you can ignore the installation of `koa-is-json` and use your custom json checker function by pass and object like this:

 ```javascript
 app.use(responseHandler({